MUZEEBURRAHAMAN/MUZEEBURRAHAMAN/README.md

 - 👀 I’m interested in DSA and UI/UX.
 - 🌱 I’m currently pursuing B.tech from AKGEC.
 - 💞️ I’m looking to collaborate ML/AI project and ui/ux project
-- 📫 How to reach me by using likedin and instagram
+- 📫 How to reach me by using linkedin and instagram

 <!---